-An I2C compatible Display Data Channel (DDC) interface is available with u-blox M8 modules for serial communication with an external host CPU.
+An I2C compatible Display Data Channel (DDC) interface is available for serial communication with an external host CPU.
 The interface only supports operation in slave mode (master mode is not supported).
 The DDC protocol and electrical interface are fully compatible with the Fast-Mode of the I2C industry standard.
 DDC pins SDA and SCL have internal pull-up resistors.

-For more information about the DDC implementation, see the u-blox M8 Receiver Description Including Protocol Specification [2].
-For bandwidth information, see the NEO-M8 Data Sheet [1] and the NEO/LEA-M8T Data Sheet [9].
-For timing, parameters consult the l^2 C-bus specification [6].
+For more information about the DDC implementation, see the u-blox M8 Receiver Description Including Protocol Specification [3].
+For bandwidth information, see the LEA-M8S Data Sheet [1].
+For timing parameters, consult the I2C-bus specification [8].